 With the XM2 I went for the creamy Champagne Gold colorway but on the XM3 I went back to black.
-I usually like going towards the funky colors for headphones as they pop more but the sleek coolness of the XM3 drew my eyes with its gold accents on the Sony insignia.
+I usually like going towards the funky colors for headphones as they pop more but the sleek coolness of the XM3 drew my eyes with its gold accents alongside the Sony insignia.
 Sony managed to make the headphones a smaller profile than its predecessor but still maintaining the same earcup sizes for the most part.
 The headband now looks like one seamless piece rather then the metal and plastic divisions previously.
 Overall, I like how Sony cut down bulk on the headphones, but one design change I wish they kept was the faux leather.
-I enjoyed the feel of it and thought it assisted with using the finger gesture controls which provided a better grip and touch.
+I enjoyed the feel and thought it assisted with using the finger gesture controls providing a better grip and touch.

 Features / Sound